la2050/archive/_organizations/providence-little-company-of-mary-medical-centers-torrance-san-pedro-providence-health-services-southern-california.md

   challenge_url: []
   year_submitted:
     - '2014'
+  org_summary:
+    - >-
+      We provide a full spectrum of care from leading-edge treatments to prevention programs that improve the health of our communities.
 title: >-
   Providence Little Company of Mary Medical Centers - Torrance & San Pedro, Providence Health & Services Southern California